designsuperbuild/wordpress_dev_base/README.md

 __TOP TIP__: It's helpful to use Chrome and enable source maps <https://developer.chrome.com/devtools/docs/css-preprocessors#toc-enabling-css-source-maps> - then you'll see the .scss file line numbers in the Chrome Developer Tools inspector.

+You'll see at the top of the `app.scss` file an import statement:

+    @import "../../node_modules/bootstrap-sass/vendor/assets/stylesheets/bootstrap";

+This pulls in the Bootstrap framework files from the `bootstrap-sass` project.
+Find out how to use Bootstrap framework at <http://getbootstrap.com>.

 #### Theme Development & Roots